Harborne Railway: Financial performance

 Early financial operating performance seemed good, but heavy interest on capital expenditure caught up with the company, and a receiver in bankruptcy was appointed on 26 July 1879.
 The receiver was discharged on 31 December 1900.
 During the whole of its separate existence dividends were never high, although between 1919 and 1922 a dividend of 3% was paid.
 The Harborne Railway Company was absorbed by the new London Midland and Scottish Railway at the Grouping of 1923 under the Railways Act 1921.
 The LNWR had worked the line throughout its existence.

-Train service
+Services

 The early passenger train frequency was gradually improved over the years, and in 1897 when there was still no passing loop on the branch, there were twenty trains daily in each direction.
 The service was an early example of a regular interval service, with an hourly departure in each direction.
 By April 1920 the service had further increased to 30 down and 31 up trains daily.

 Decline

-In the 1920s and 1930s bus competition, taking a shorter route into the city centre, hit the usage of the line, and the LMS felt the necessity for economies.
+In the 1920s and 1930s, bus competition impacted the line's usage by taking a shorter route into the city centre, and the LMS felt the necessity for economies.
 Icknield Port Road closed first in 1931.
 The Harborne branch closed to passengers on 26 November 1934.